dmasad/StoryletManager/Tutorial.md

 * `character`: This is the specific character that'll be bound to this storylet instance.

 Now that we have the storylet generator, all that's left to do is to query it in the appropriate Twine passage, and then do something with each possible storylet.
-We can get the array of available instantiated storylets with `window.SM.getAllStorylets()`.
+We can get the array of available instantiated storylets with `window.SM.getStorylets()`.

 One typical thing to do with this list is create a link associated with each possible storylet for the player to choose from.
 We can do it like this:

 ```
 :: Start
 You stand at the edge of the grand ballroom in the Duchess's palace.<br>
-<<set _possibleStorylets = window.SM.getAllStorylets()>>
+<<set _possibleStorylets = window.SM.getStorylets()>>
 <<for _story range _possibleStorylets>>
     <<capture _story>>
     [[_storylet.description|_storylet.passage][$currentStorylet=_storylet]]<br>